MicrosoftLearning/mslearn-fabric/Instructions/Labs/03b-medallion-lakehouse.md

      Here you have created a new DataFrame dfdimCustomer_silver by performing various transformations such as dropping duplicates, selecting specific columns, and splitting the "CustomerName" column to create "First" and "Last" name columns.
 The result is a DataFrame with cleaned and structured customer data, including separate "First" and "Last" name columns extracted from the "CustomerName" column.

-7. Next we'll create the ID column for our customers.
+7. Next we'll **create the ID column for our customers**.
 In a new code block, paste the following:

     ```python
     from pyspark.sql.functions import monotonically_increasing_id, col, when